-Less productive species should be included in pasture mixes when they bring beneficial traits (i.e. increasing nitrogen availability, drought resistance) to the restored forage sward.
-Including these traits carries little penalty under good growing conditions, and provides ‘insurance’ for less optimal years.
+Less productive species can have beneficial traits such as increasing nitrogen availability and drought resistance to the restored forage sward, carry little penalty under good growing conditions, and provide ‘insurance’ for less optimal years.

-This work provides insight in forage sward development at the early establishment stage; additional work is required to determine species impacts for well-established forage swards.
+This research provided insight in forage sward development at the early establishment stage; additional work is required to determine species impacts for well-established forage swards.

 To learn more about this research, view the BCRC fact sheet here:

 Click here to subscribe to the BCRC Blog and receive email notifications when new content is posted.